-Within 30 days of the recertification, you will receive a notice like this one informing you that your family has remained over-income for 24 consecutive months.
-According to the Continued Occupancy Policy, families that remain over-income for 24 consecutive months must leave their units and find other housing in no more than [up to 6 depending on HACCC policy] months after receiving notification.
+Within 30 days of the recertification, you will receive a notice like this one informing you that your family has remained over income for 24 consecutive months.
+According to the Continued Commented [HT9]: @Noor Al Torsland Commented [NF10R9]: CHannah Tinsley Thank you, I updated it to six (6) months

+Occupancy Policy, families that remain over income for 24 consecutive months must leave their units and find other housing in no more than 6 [up to 6 depending on HACCC policy] months after receiving notification.

-If your family continues to reside in the unit after [restate date], HACCC will begin eviction proceedings by issuing a notice to vacate.
+If your family continues to reside in the unit after \\6\\ [restate date], HACCC will begin eviction proceedings by issuing a notice to vacate.

-Until the time of lease termination, you will continue to be a public housing program participant and will continue to be charged your choice of income-based or flat rent.
+Until the time of lease termination, you will continue to be a public housing program participant and will continue to be charged your choice of income based or flat rent.